Sign language

-Sign languages (also known as signed languages) are languages that use the visual-manual modality to convey meaning, instead of spoken words.
-Sign languages are expressed through manual articulation in combination with non-manual markers.
-Sign languages are full-fledged natural languages with their own grammar and lexicon.
+Sign languages (also known as signed languages) are languages that use the visual-manual modality to convey meaning rather than spoken words.
+They are expressed through manual articulation in combination with non-manual markers, and are full-fledged natural languages with their own grammar and lexicon.
 Sign languages are not universal and are usually not mutually intelligible, although there are similarities among different sign languages.

-Wherever communities of people with hearing challenges or people who experience deafness exist, sign languages have developed as useful means of communication and form the core of local deaf cultures.
-Although signing is used primarily by the deaf and hard of hearing, it is also used by hearing individuals, such as those with deaf family members including children of deaf adults.
+Wherever communities of deaf and hard of hearing people exist, sign languages have developed as a means of communication and form the core of local Deaf cultures.
+Although signing is used primarily by deaf and hard of hearing people, it is also used by hearing individuals, such as those with deaf family members including children of deaf adults (CODAs).

-Sign language should not be confused with body language, a type of nonverbal communication.
-Linguists also distinguish natural sign languages from other systems that are precursors to them or obtained from them, such as constructed manual codes for spoken languages, home sign, "baby sign", and signs learned by non-human primates.
+Sign languages are distinct from body language, a type of nonverbal communication.
+Linguists also distinguish natural sign languages from other systems that are precursors to them or derived from them, such as constructed manual codes for spoken languages, home sign, baby sign language, and signs used with non-human primates.

 The number of sign languages worldwide is not precisely known.
-Each country generally has its own native sign language and some have more than one.
-The 2021 edition of Ethnologue lists 150 sign languages, while the SIGN-HUB Atlas of Sign Language Structures lists over 200 and notes that there are more that have not been documented or discovered yet.
-As of 2021, Indo-Pakistani Sign Language is the most-used sign language in the world, and Ethnologue ranks it as the 151st most "spoken" language in the world.
+Each country generally has its own native sign language, and some have more than one.
+The 2021 edition of Ethnologue lists 150 sign languages, while the SIGN-HUB Atlas of Sign Language Structures lists over 200 and notes that there are more that have not yet been documented.
+As of 2021, Indo-Pakistani Sign Language is the most widely used sign language in the world, and Ethnologue ranks it as the 156th most spoken language in the world.

 Some sign languages have obtained some form of legal recognition.